-Lattice vibrations play a crucial role in many properties of the NV center.
-Vibrational modes participate in the optical transition and are responsible for the visible sideband in the absorption or photoluminescence spectra\cite{Davies74}.
-Phonons also strongly influence on the relaxation of electronic orbitals\cite{Fuchs10}, the decoherence of spin states\cite{Rand94}, and the depolarization of the emitted photons\cite{Kai-Mei09}.
-Particularly, electron-phonon coupling induces JT distortion in the $^{3}E$ excited state of the NV center, significantly impacting the dynamics of the state\cite{Kai-Mei09,Abtew11}.
-Besides, the dynamical JT effect (dJTe) is demonstrated to be the dominant dephasing mechanism for optical transitions\cite{Kai-Mei09}, and the electronic depolarization dynamics\cite{Ulbricht16} of the NV center.
+Lattice vibrations play a crucial role in properties of the NV center.
+Vibrational modes participate in the optical transitions and give rise to visible phonon sidebands in the absorption and photoluminescence spectra\cite{Davies74}.
+Phonons further influence electronic relaxation\cite{Fuchs10}, spin decoherence\cite{Rand94}, and photon depolarization\cite{Kai-Mei09}.
+In particular, electron-phonon coupling induces Jahn-Teller (JT) distortion in the $^{3}E$ excited state of the NV center, significantly impacting its dynamics\cite{Kai-Mei09,Abtew11}.
+The resulting dynamical Jahn–Teller effect (dJTe) is the dominant mechanism underlying optical dephasing\cite{Kai-Mei09} and electronic depolarization dynamics\cite{Ulbricht16} .

-Theoretical modeling using multiphonon model\cite{Ma12} and accurate first principles calculations\cite{Alkauskas14, RN245} were carried out to reproduce the vibronic band and successfully describe the luminescence and adsorption lineshapes of the NV center.
-Other ab initio calculations examined the localized or quasilocalized vibrational modes\cite{Gali11,Zhang11}, confirmed the existing dJTe in the excited state of the NV center\cite{Abtew11}, and suggested that the dJTe is responsible for the multiple intersystem crossing rates at cryogenic temperatures\cite{Thiering17}.
+Theoretical modeling using multiphonon models\cite{Ma12} and accurate first principles calculations\cite{Alkauskas14, RN245} have been employed to reproduce the vibronic bands and successfully describe the luminescence and adsorption lineshapes of the NV center.
+Complementary ab initio studies investigated localized or quasilocalized vibrational modes\cite{Gali11,Zhang11}, confirmed the dynamical Jahn–Teller effect in the excited state\cite{Abtew11}, and attributed multiple intersystem crossing rates at cryogenic temperatures to the dJTe\cite{Thiering17}.